byrne-saw/team_tbd_sdtm_spr_2024/SQL_TESTING.md

 ### Relationships:
 - GameID references GameID in the Game table and Game_Log produces specific game data
 - CluesAnsID references CluesAnsID in the Clue_Answer table.

 ### Tests:
+Use case name:
+- Track Correct and Incorrect Answers for a Single Game Session

+Description:
+- This test ensures that the Game_Log table accurately logs each event of answering a clue, recording whether the response was correct or incorrect.

+Pre-Conditions:
+- A game session is active with GameID.
+- Players are interacting with the game, selecting clues and submitting answers.

+Test Steps:
+1) Player selects a clue from the game interface.
+2) Player submits an answer to the selected clue.
+3) System evaluates the answer and records the result in the Game_Log.

+Expected Results:
+1) For each submitted answer, a new EventId is generated in the Game_Log.
+2) The GameID field matches the current game session.
+3) The CluesAnsID field correctly identifies the clue answered.
+4) The Correct field accurately reflects whether the player's answer was correct (1) or incorrect (0).

+Actual Results:
+tbd

+Status:

+Notes:
+- This test should be repeated for multiple clues and answers, both correct and incorrect.

+Post-Conditions:
+- The Game_Log contains accurate logs of all attempts to answer clues, allowing for game progress tracking and potential recreation.